ewei068/pokestar/design.md

 	* OPTIONAL `scope`
 * Queries a joined view of users and user Pokemon to show the top ten users or Pokemon.
 The `category` argument provides the metric that is being measured.
 Current planned leaderboards include: user level, user num shinies, user net Pokemon worth, user total Pokemon combat power.
 The `scope` parameter allows users to specify server or overall rankings, defaulting to overall.
 If friends can be easily implemented, then that will be another option (doesn't seem likely right now).

+### Battle

+**Format:** Battles are planned to be a turn-based 1v1 (PvP or PvE) format where 6 Pokemon on each side face off *at the same time*.
+This is different to typical Pokemon battles where only one Pokemon faces off at a time, allowing Pokemon to be swapped in.
+Because of this format, the battles will be balanced around AoE attacks, support & synergy among Pokemon, and modified move usage.
+Once all Pokemon on one side are knocked out, a winner is decided.

+**Turns:** A Pokemon's speed determines how fast their combat readiness fills up.
+Once at 100% combat readiness, a Pokemon may move.
+Note that this may allow for certain Pokemon to go multiple times in a row, or certain players to move many times before an opponent.
+Due to this, a consideration will be made for speed tuning to better even out speeds among Pokemon.
+Additionally, certain moves or abilities may manually boost the combat readiness meter.

+**Moves:** At the beginning, each Pokemon will have a set move pool of 4 moves.
+1 move will be a "basic" move, 2 being "powerful" moves, and 1 being an "ultimate" move.
+The basic move will have no cooldown, while the other moves will have long cooldowns.
+The long cooldowns are a balancing mechanism to allow these moves to be more powerful without harming the game state, while also forcing the player to strategically utilize a Pokemon's full moveset.
+Additionally, some moves will have special area of effect attack patterns, allowing for more move variety and strategy.
+Finally, moves may "miss".
+A miss is calculated by considering base move accuracy, type advantages, buffs & debuffs.
+If a move misses, it won't apply extra effects to the target, and will deal 0.7 times damage.

+**Placement:** Each player will be able to arrange their 6 Pokemon on a 3x3 grid.
+Proper placement should be ensured to account for special attack or support move AoE patterns.
+Additionally, most moves will be forced to target the front row first, allowing for strategic placement of tanky vs support/DPS Pokemon in different rows.

+**Abilities:** TBD

+**UI:** The UI will consist of the following components:

+* Battle log: the "content" of the message will contain a battle log for everything that happened in the previous turn, and will mention the user who's turn it is.
+* Battle Layout: an embed with the layout of the current battle, displaying all involved parties, their Pokemon, HP, and positions.
+* Battle Info: an embed with info on the current battle.
+Comes with multiple options such as user pokemon and move info.
+* Info selection menu: Allow the users to select what information shows up in the battle info embed.
+* Move selection menu: Allows users to select what move to use.
+* Target selection menu: When a move is selected, the target selection menu appears, displaying valid targets of the move.

+**Details:**

+The state and management of a battle will be kept with a special `Battle` class:

+`class Battle`

+* `userIds`: list of IDs of involved parties
+* `users`: mapping of user ID => user Object & if the user is an NPC
+* `teams`: list of team Object.
+A team Object contains team information such as users
+* `turn`: which Pokemon's turn it is
+* `pokemon`: mapping of user ID => 3x3 grid of `Pokemon` objects (see below)
+* `log`: log of the current battle messages to be displayed.
+Resets each turn.
+* `eventHandler`: event handler for this battle.
+Various entities may register event listeners to the handler.
+* `winner`: the winner of the battle, if there is one.
+Once the battle is won, no further actions will take place.
+* `constructor()`: fills in all relevant fields, creates the event handler and Pokemon grid.
+* `battleStart()`: begins the battle.
+Triggers any `onBattleStart` events.
+* `nextTurn()`: ticks the next turn of the battle, to be used after `battleStart` or after a party's move.
+Executes the following functionality:
+	* Turn end functionality: triggers any `onTurnEnd` events, then ticks down all buffs and debuffs for the Pokemon who's turn it is.
+	* Battle win: check if the battle has been won or tied.
+If so, ignore next steps and end game.
+	* Next turn functionality: calculates who goes next by using current combat readiness and Pokemon speed.
+Then, calculate how many "ticks" it takes to get that Pokemon to 100% CR, and adds CR to all other Pokemon according to ticks and speed.
+Finally, set `turn` to the Pokemon with 100% CR.
+	* Turn begin functionality: triggers any `onTurnBegin` events, then ticks down all cooldowns for the Pokemon who's turn it is.
+Also ticks up status effects.

+`class BattleEventHandler`

+* `battle`: reference to the Battle where this instance belongs
+* `eventNames`: mapping of event names => event listener IDs
+* `eventListeners`: mapping of event listener IDs => event listener
+	* Listeners have the following fields:
+		* `execute`: execution function, which should take in one argument `args`
+		* `xargs`: extra arguments to insert into function
+* `registerListener(eventName, eventListener) -> listenerId`:
+	* Creates a new ID for the event listener
+	* Registers the event listener ID in `eventNames`
+	* Registers the event listener in `eventListeners`, adding `listenerId` to `xargs`
+	* Returns the event listener ID
+* `unregisterListener(eventName, listenerId)`: unregisters the event listener if it exists in the event name and specified ID
+* `triggerEvent(eventName, args, listenerId=null)`:
+	* For all listeners on event name, combine `args` and `xargs`, then trigger its execute function
+	* If `listenerId` is provided, only trigger that listener

+`class Pokemon`

+* `battle`: reference to the Battle where this instance belongs
+* `pokemonData`: Pokemon object that was stored in database
+* `speciesData`: species data from config
+* `userId`: user ID of owning trainer
+* `stats`: (6 fields) of all stats
+* `currentHp`: current HP of Pokemon, starts at max HP
+* `effectIds`: mapping of effect (buff, debuff, neutral) => cooldown
+* `moveIds`: mapping of moves => cooldown
+* `statusId`: Pokemon's current status effect, if any, + how many turns its been active
+* `combatReadiness`: combat readiness of Pokemon
+* `position`: grid position of Pokemon
+* `fainted`: if the Pokemon has fainted
+* `useMove(move, target) -> err`:
+	* Check to see if its this Pokemon's turn
+	* Check to see if valid move & move off cooldown
+	* Check to see if valid target
+	* Clear battle log
+	* Trigger `onMoveBegin` events
+	* Triggers move execution function
+	* Trigger `onMoveEnd` events
+	* Trigger `battle.nextTurn()`
+* `dealDamage(damage, target, type) -> damageDealt`:
+	* Use `type` to trigger any necessary events
+	* Trigger `beforeDealDamage` events
+	* Triggers `target.takeDamage()`
+	* Trigger `afterDealDamage` events
+	* Use `type` to trigger any more necessary events
+	* Return damage dealt
+* `takeDamage(damage, source, type) -> damageTaken`:
+	* Use `type` to trigger any necessary events
+	* Trigger `beforeTakeDamage` events
+	* Calculate HP loss
+	* Trigger `faint` if necessary
+	* Trigger `afterTakeDamage` events
+	* Use `type` to trigger any more necessary events
+	* Return damage taken
+* `giveHeal` and `takeHeal` will work the same way
+* `faint()`:
+	* Sets current HP to 0, and `fainted` to true
+	* Triggers `onFaint` events

+`isMiss(source, move, targets, eventHandler)`: Calculate whether or not the move misses, and triggers `onAccuracyCheck` events.

+`calculateDamage(source, move, target, miss)`: Calculate and returns damage done based on given parameters.

+Typical battle turn:

+* User chooses move => get list of valid targets
+* User chooses a target
+* `Pokemon.useMove()` is called on relevant targets
+	* Targets get damaged
+	* Effects get applied
+	* nextTurn is called
+	* Battle state is updated
+* Build new log, embeds, components from battle state
+* Send updated message

 ## Data

 ### MongoDB